gtk-rs/lgpl-docs/gdk-pixbuf/vendor.md

 the "multipage" option string to "yes" when a multi-page TIFF is loaded.
 Since 2.32 the JPEG and PNG loaders set "x-dpi" and "y-dpi" if the file contains image density information in dots per inch.
+Since 2.36.6, the JPEG loader sets the "comment" option with the comment EXIF tag.
 ## `key`
 a nul-terminated string.